Cieliocas/Adventure_time/README.md

 # Landing Page - Adventure Time ✨

-In this module, I developed a landing page for a fictional event, exploring the design elements and key functionalities for a complete and responsive presentation page.
+I developed a landing page for a fictional event, exploring the design elements and key functionalities for a complete and responsive presentation page.
 Below are the steps and knowledge acquired throughout the process:

 ### Main Topics Covered